-Because a lightweight paddle gives you quicker hand speed and midweight paddles give you more power, many players choose to use a Lightweight paddle for doubles and midweight paddle for singles.
-Since doubles is often played up at the net, quick hand speed is vital...However, singles requires hard drives and passing shots to be successful.
+Because a Lightweight paddle gives you quicker hand speed and Midweight paddles give you more power, many players choose to use a Lightweight paddle for doubles and Midweight paddle for singles.
+Since doubles are often played up at the net, a quick hand speed is vital...However, singles requires hard drives and passing shots to be successful.

 Choosing by Comfort